 What To Do If You Think You Have A Legal Claim

-If you believe that you have a valid legal claim, you can speak at no charge with one of Buffington Law Firm’s experienced Orange County business and estate litigation attorneys.
+If you believe that you have a valid legal claim, you can speak at no charge with one of our experienced Orange County business and estate litigation attorneys at Buffington Law Firm, PC.
 We always offer a free legal consultation in which we will listen to you, and discuss your case with you.
 Our Orange County trial attorneys are experienced in handling business disputes, real estate litigation, as well as trust and estate disputes.
 We will be happy to discuss your case with you and there is no obligation.

 If you think that you have a legal claim against someone there are certain things you should do, and certain things that you should avoid doing.
 For many people, their first instinct is to try to handle their claim alone, without a lawyer.
 They reason “why pay a lawyer if I do not have to?”
 While this approach will sometimes work, there are some real pitfalls to this that I see time and again in our legal practice.
 In this brief article I will discuss some of these pitfalls.

 1. Statute of Limitations.
 Translation: Delay is Death!